 ROCK CHALK, JAYHAWK

 By that time, Pierce had already decided to attend the University of Kansas, and play for legendary coach Roy Williams.
-Williams had been his persistent recruiter, but earned Paul’s respect for his recruiting approach.
+Williams had been his most persistent recruiter, but earned Paul’s respect for his recruiting approach.

 “He didn’t promise me anything,” Paul said.
 “He said, ‘You’re going to go here, you’re going to work just like everybody else, and I’m going to stay on you’.
 That was enough for me.”